botanicus/now-task-manager/doc/formats/today.md

 Very often an action is interrupted by an other.
 If it takes 5 minutes, it's irrelevant to log it, but what if it took half of the afternoon?

+NOTE: http://kschiess.github.io/parslet/parser.html last to chapters explain how to create the recursion.

 ```
 Work for client 1 (13 – 17)
 - Issue#87.